This tutorial describes how to install and start using the Fiddler Jam Chrome Extension.

 Launch Fiddler Jam by clicking the extension icon.

 If you expand Advanced Options, you'll see that some of the settings are enabled or disabled by default.
-For the purposes of this guide, let's not change any of them and work with the default ones.
+For this guide, let's not change any of them and work with the default ones.

 Open a new browser tab where the capturing will take place.